 Friends of the Ferries across the Mersey

-I look forward to seeing you all on our Cruise on 20th June.
+I look forward to seeing you on our Dock and River cruise later this year.

 Hon.Chair, Friends of the Ferries across the Mersey.